Lightning-AI/pytorch-lightning/docs/source/advanced/plugins_registry.rst

 Training Type Plugins Registry
 ==============================

+.. warning:: The Plugins Registry is experimental and subject to change.

 Lightning includes a registry that holds information about Training Type plugins and allows for the registration of new custom plugins.

 The Plugins are assigned strings that identify them, such as "ddp", "deepspeed_stage_2_offload", and so on.